LeChienCour/inversiva_infrastructure/README.md

 # 🚀 Terraform Next.js Infrastructure

-Simple, automated Infrastructure as Code for Next.js applications on AWS.
-Deploy with confidence using easy CI/CD pipelines.
+Simple, pure Terraform Infrastructure as Code for Next.js applications on AWS.
+Deploy with confidence using environment-specific configuration files and streamlined deployment scripts.

 ## ✨ What You Get